mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 The render interface is given in `<RmlUi/Core/RenderInterface.h>`{:.incl}.
 To develop a custom render interface, create a class derived from `Rml::RenderInterface` and provide function definitions for the pure virtual functions, and any of the others that you wish to provide functionality for.

+For example implementations of the interface, take a look the included backends in RmlUi and their respective renderers (`/Backends/RmlUi_Renderer_<...>.cpp`{:.path}).

 ### Rendering conventions